jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 I think research logs tend to generally focus too much on what one did rather than what one felt.
 This log aspired to have a healthy mix of both.

 ## July
+### July 2-3rd
+- An 'aha' moment caught in 4k... watch me try to figure out why asynchronous and partially synchronous [[thoughts/system model|system models]] aren't the same thing (s/o Sebastien for being so kind and patient).
+This was super satisfying! ![[thoughts/images/on-async-partially-sync-models.png]]

 ### July 1st
 - Internet went out today halfway through watching lectures :((
 	- Spent a bunch of time just reading books + thinking